What Is a Capital Campaign? Ultimate Guide for Nonprofits

 • Nonprofit CRM

-A robust constituent relationship management (CRM) system is essential for identifying potential capital campaign donors among your existing supporter base and tracking data throughout the campaign.
+A robust constituent relationship management (CRM) system is essential for identifying potential donors within your existing supporter base and tracking data throughout a capital campaign.
 Make sure your CRM integrates with your other research and fundraising tools for seamless data transfer (DonorSearch integrates with 40+ providers).

 • Prospect research database

-A comprehensive database allows your organization to find potential donors who have the capacity, affinity, and propensity to contribute to your capital campaign.
+A comprehensive database allows your organization to find potential donors with the capacity, affinity, and philanthropic tendencies that make them likely to contribute to your capital campaign.
 DonorSearch offers the largest prospect research database on the market, consisting of more than one billion data points and boasting an accuracy rate above 90%.

-Tools like DonorSearch’s ProspectView Online 2 (PVO2) summarize prospect research data into customizable, generative AI-powered reports so you can understand current and potential capital campaign donors at a glance.
+Prospect generator tools like DonorSearch’s ProspectView Online 2 (PVO2) summarize prospect research data into customizable, AI-powered reports so you can understand current and potential capital campaign donors at a glance and easily determine your next steps for cultivation.

 • Predictive modeling solution

-Discover how our wealth and philanthropic screening tools, PVO2, DonorSearch Ai, Enhanced CORE, and our partnership with Momentum can help your nonprofit kickstart its capital campaign!
+Discover how our wealth and philanthropic screening tools, PVO2, DonorSearch Ai, Enhanced CORE, and CRM integrations can help your nonprofit kickstart its capital campaign!

 Nonprofit Capital Campaign Examples

-If your nonprofit wants to launch its own capital campaign, draw inspiration from these examples from real DonorSearch clients!
+If your nonprofit is ready to launch its own capital campaign, draw inspiration from these examples from real DonorSearch clients!

 Dynamic Catholic Institute logo